ecadlabs/signatory/docs/start.md

 ## What is Signatory

-Signatory is a remote signing daemon that allows Tezos bakers to sign endorsement and baking operations with various key-management systems.
+Signatory is a remote signing daemon.
+Signatory can be used by Tezos Bakers to add additional security to their systems.
+Signatory can also be used by applications that require signatures but do not want to have the responsibility of storing secret keys.

 Signatory currently supports [YubiHSM][yubi], [Azure Key Vault][azure], and for development/prototyping purposes, Signatory can sign with a local private key.